Facial Reconstruction after MOHS Surgery

 Mohs micrographic surgery (MMS) is a surgical technique in which minute layers of skin tissue are meticulously removed and examined under a microscope.

 By removing thin layers of tissue in this incremental manner, the physician can be sure that all involved tissue is excised, and can simultaneously spare healthy tissue.
 Of all the surgical techniques available today, Mohs surgery offers both the lowest recurrence rate of malignant lesions, and maximum preservation of healthy tissue.
-Mohs surgery is performed by specialized Dermatological Surgeons who only perform skin cancer removal, and then refer patients for reconstruction to a Facial Plastic Surgeon like Dr. Monica Tadros.
+Mohs surgery is performed by specialized Dermatological Surgeons who only perform skin cancer removal, and then refer patients for reconstruction to a Dr. Monica Tadros, M.D., F.A.C.S facial plastic surgeon.

 Reconstruction of the face and the vital structures contained within the head and neck after tumor resection is both extremely challenging and rewarding.
 The type of neoplasm and location typically dictate the optimal method for removal.
 Resection by open, endoscopic or MOHS techniques results in a variety of defects that make each clinical scenario unique.
 Reconstruction of the defect requires extensive experience and expertise to restore optimal form and function to critical areas of the face, head and neck.